-The Tattnall County School System will, with the assistance of its schools and parents, educate its teachers, specialized instructional support personnel, principals, and other school leaders, and other staff in the value and utility of contributions of parents, and in how to reach out to, communicate with, and work with parents as equal partners, implement and coordinate parent programs, and build ties between parents and schools by:
+The Tattnall County School District will, with the assistance of its schools and parents, educate its teachers, specialized instructional support personnel, principals, and other school leaders, and other staff in the value and utility of contributions of parents, and in how to reach out to, communicate with, and work with parents as equal partners, implement and coordinate parent programs, and build ties between parents and schools by:

-Meetings with teachers and instructional staff are held during each nine weeks period to help educate our staff on public and parent relations and the importance of this type of interaction.
-These meetings are held during preplanning, regularly scheduled faculty/staff meetings, and ongoing grade level and professional learning community meetings.

-The meetings are standardized across the county - First nine weeks topic - Value and Utility of Contribution of Parents; Second nine weeks topic - How to reach out to, communicate with, and work with parents as equal partners; Third nine weeks topic - Implement and coordinate Parent Programs; Fourth Nine weeks topic- Build ties between parents and schools.
-The handouts and schedules for these meetings are emailed to the academic coaches at the beginning of the year.
+Meetings with teachers and instructional staff are held during each nine weeks period to help educate our staff on public and parent relations and the importance of this type of interaction between home and school.
+These meetings are held during preplanning, regularly scheduled faculty/staff meetings, and/or ongoing grade level and professional learning community meetings.
+The meetings are standardized across the county.
+First nine weeks topic - Value and Utility of Contribution of Parents; Second nine weeks topic - How to reach out to, communicate with, and work with parents as equal partners; Third nine weeks topic - Implement and Coordinate Parent Programs; Fourth nine weeks topic - Build ties between parents and schools.
+The information and schedules for these meetings are emailed to the principals and/or academic coaches at the beginning of the year.